Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 {: #Fig-fragmentation-downlink-header-abort title='Receiver ABORT packet (following an all-1 packet with incorrect MIC).'}

 Class A and classB&C devices do not manage retransmissions and timers in the same way.

 #### ClassA devices

 TODO OGZ: FPending use ?

 Class A devices can only receive in an RX slot following the transmission of an uplink.
-Therefore there cannot be a concept of "retransmission timer" for a gateway.
-The gateway cannot initiate communication to a classA device.
+Therefore there cannot be a concept of "retransmission timer" for an SCHC gateway.
+The SCHC gateway cannot initiate communication to a classA device.

-The device replies with an ACK fragment to every single fragment received from the gateway (because the window size is 1).
+The device replies with an ACK fragment to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request, but the end of a window), the device MUST transmit the SCHC ACK fragment until it receives the fragment of the next window.
 The device shall transmit up to MAX_ACK_REQUESTS ACK fragments before aborting.
 The device should transmit those ACK as soon as possible while taking into consideration potential local radio regulation on duty-cycle, to progress the fragmentation session as quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the MIC is correct, the device shall transmit the ACK with the "MIC is correct" indicator bit set (C=1).
-This message might be lost therefore the gateway may request a retransmission of this ACK in the next downlink.
-The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the gateway different from an ACK-request: it indicates that the gateway has received the ACK message.
+This message might be lost therefore the SCHC gateway may request a retransmission of this ACK in the next downlink.
+The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the SCHC gateway different from an
+ACK-request: it indicates that the SCHC gateway has received the ACK message.

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the MIC is NOT correct, the device shall transmit a receiver-ABORT fragment.
-The device SHALL keep this ABORT message in memory until it receives a downlink, on SCHC FPortDwn, from the gateway different from an ACK-request indicating that the gateway has received the ABORT message.
+The device SHALL keep this ABORT message in memory until it receives a downlink, on SCHC FPortDwn, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the ABORT message.
 The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.

-The fragmentation sender (the gateway) implements an inactivity timer with default duration of 12 hours.
-Once a fragmentation session is started, if the gateway has not received any ACK or receiver-ABORT message 12 hours after the last message from the device was received, the gateway may flush the fragmentation context.
+The fragmentation sender (the SCHC gateway) implements an inactivity timer with default duration of 12 hours.
+Once a fragmentation session is started, if the SCHC gateway has not received any ACK or receiver-ABORT message 12 hours after the last message from the device was received, the SCHC gateway may flush the fragmentation context.
 For devices with very low transmission rates (example 1 packet a day in normal operation) , that duration may be extended, but this is application specific.